 All you need to do is download and fill out the Pet Sales Application for Registration form.
-If you click that link, a word document will download to your computer.
+If you click that link, a PDF document will download to your computer.

 Your name and contact information must be accurate and you must give the exact location where you plan to sell your puppies from.
 This doesn’t necessarily have to be a business property, your own home address will do if that’s where your puppies will be based.
 But we cannot stress how important it is to put down accurate information including your Eircode.

 The form must be signed and dated and the original copy sent to the address at the bottom of the form.
 If you’re unsure about any section of the form, then DO NOT send it in.
 You can also take a photo of the filled out form and email it to email@example.com